 The average speed (including stops) of the urban speed bin shall be between 15 and 40 km/h.

 The speed range of the motorway driving shall properly cover a range between 90 and at least 110 km/h.
-The vehicle’s velocity shall be above 100 km/h for at least 5 minutes.
+The vehicle’s speed shall be above 100 km/h for at least 5 minutes.

-For M2 category vehicles that are equipped with a device permanently limiting vehicle speed to 100 km/h, the speed range of the motorway driving shall properly cover a range between 90 and 100 km/h.
-The vehicle’s velocity shall be above 90 km/h for at least 5 minutes.
+For M2 category vehicles that are equipped with a device permanently limiting vehicle speed to 100 km/h, the speed range of the motorway speed bin shall properly cover a range between 90 and 100 km/h.
+The vehicle’s speed shall be above 90 km/h for at least 5 minutes.

+For those vehicles that are equipped with a device limiting vehicle speed to 90 km/h, the speed range of the motorway speed bin shall properly cover a range between 80 and 90 km/h.
+The vehicle’s speed shall be above 80 km/h for at least 5 minutes.

 In the case that the local speed limits for the specific vehicle being tested prevent compliance with the requirements of this paragraph, the requirements of the following paragraph shall apply:

 The speed range of the motorway driving shall properly cover a range between X – 10 and X km/h.
-The vehicle’s velocity shall be above x - 10 km/h for at least 5 minutes.
+The vehicle’s speed shall be above X - 10 km/h for at least 5 minutes.
 Where X = the local speed limit for the tested vehicle.

 9.2.
 Required distance shares of trip speed bins

-The following is the distribution of the speed bins in an RDE trip that are required for respecting the needs of evaluation for both the 4 phase WLTC and 3 phase WLTC:
+The following is the distribution of the speed bins in an RDE trip that are required for respecting the needs of evaluation for both the 4-phase WLTC and 3-phase WLTC: